 56. Kapha aggravated, Vata in the normal condition and Pitta in the state of diminution.

 (i) when two Doshas are aggravated and one Dosha is in the state of diminution.

 57. Vata and Pitta aggravated, and Kapha in the state of diminution.

 58. Pitta and Kapha aggravated, and vata in the state of diminution.

-(j) when one Dosh is aggravated and two are in a state diminution.
+(j) when one Dosh is aggravated and two are in a state of diminution.

-61. Pitta aggravated, Cats and Kapha inn the state of diminution.
+61. Pitta aggravated Cats and Kapha in the state of diminution.

 62. Kapha aggravated, Vata and Pitta in the state of diminution.[41-44]

 When Kapha is in the state of diminution, the aggravated Vata displaces the normal Pitta and carries it to different parts of the body.
-Wherever this Vitiated Vata takes Pitta to, in all those places, there will be burning sensation (Daha), cracking sensation (Bheda), exhaustion (shrama) and weakness (Daurbalya) all over the body.
+Wherever this vitiated Vata takes Pitta to all those places, there will be burning sensation (Daha), cracking sensation (Bheda), exhaustion (shrama) and weakness (Daurbalya) all over the body.